mjablecnik/MyLogger/README.md

 # FLogs Advance Logging Framework

 FLog is an Advanced Logging Framework develop in flutter that provides quick & simple logging solution.
-All logs are saved to the DB which can then be exported as a zip file.
+All logs are saved into DB which can be exported as a text file.

 Overview
 --------

-FLogs is written in dart.
-It basically features two types of loggers (FLog & DataLog) with many of advanced features needed for logging.
-Logs are saved in database which can then be exported in document directory of Android|iOS device.
-The logs are helpful when developer wants to analyze user activities within the app.
-These logs can be filtered and sorted easily.
-Logs can easily be exported as zip file base on filter type, the zip file can then be uploaded to server or to use it locally.
+FLogs is written in Dart.<br>
+Logs are saved into Sembast database which can be exported into document directory and uploaded into server.

+Logs are helpful when developer wants to analyze user activities within the app.
+Many times we want to log a set of data to analyze certain activity.
+For example:
+- Location (GPS Coordinates),
+- Device info,
+- Network requests
+- etc..

-Many times we want to log set of data to analyze certain activity e.g. Location (GPS Coordinates), Device info, Network requests etc. this helps us to quickly identify and fix the issue that is hard to debug when the app is in production.
-FLogs provide such functionality to log data set into database.
-These logs can then be fetched by applying different convinience filters availale.
+This helps us to quickly identify and fix issues that are hard to debug when app is in the production. <br>
+FLogs provide functionality for log these data sets into database and fetch it by different filters.

 Features
 --------

-1. Logs events in files created separately every hour with **'FLogs'** logger.
-(24 hours)
-2. Files can be compressed and exported for time and day filters
-3. Clear Logs easily
-4. Save logs to custom path (Supported in Android only)
-5. Export Logs to custom path as zip file (Supported in Android only)
-6. Custom Log formatting
-7. CSV support
+1. Log messages by various levels (DEBUG, TRACE, INFO, WARNING, ERROR, SEVERE, FATAL)
+2. Save logs into database
+3. Export logs into file
+4. Fetch or delete logs easily
+5. Log filtering support
-8. Custom timestamps support
+6. Custom timestamps support
-9. Custom data logging support with **'DataLogs'** logger.
+7. Custom data type logging support
+8. Custom log format support
-10. Encryption support added
+9. Encryption support
-11. Multiple directory structures
-12. Print logs as String
-13. Export all or single types of logs
-14. Advanced Automation for deleting logs automatically
-15. Exports HTML formatted exceptions
-16. Log level support

 Use this package as a library
 -----------------------------